WilliamTjonndal/IT3212/assignment4/Group 25.md

 We performed a parameter sweep to systematically identify which feature configurations produce the highest classification accuracy for our models.

 We performed this sweep using only 25% of the dataset to keep extraction and training times manageable.
 This smaller subset allowed us to compare configurations efficiently without the sweep taking an impractical amount of time.
-This can cause the models below the achieve higher accuracies due to overfitting.
+This can cause the models below the achieve higher-than-usual accuracies due to overfitting.

 #### <a id="svm-f"></a> SVM